skip to content

 Any new blog or a web page link should be tested to ensure they work properly before you publish them on your website.
 The same can be done with the links in newsletters, emails, or social media.

-3. Set-up 301 Redirects
+3. Set Up 301 Redirects

 If you change or update the URL of any page on your website, ensure setting up 301 redirects.
 This will help anyone clicking on the old links redirect automatically to the new one.
 If you are using WordPress, there are plenty of plugins available to set up 301 redirects.